tryton/tryton/doc/index.rst

 - Supplier Reference: Allow to keep track of the supplier reference for this order.
 - Description: An optional description for the order.
-- Reference: The internal reference of the purchase (will be generated automatically on confirmation).
+- Number: The internal reference of the purchase (will be generated automatically on confirmation).
+- Reference: The optional external reference of the order.
 - Purchase Date: The date the purchase is made.
 - Payment Term: Define which payment term will be use for the future invoice.